DaveCaulfield/hangman/README.md

 # Site Structure

-The Hangman game runs as a python console line web application hosted on the Heroku cloud application platform.
+The Hangman game runs python code in a console line web application hosted on the Heroku cloud application platform.

+The code for the application consits of threw python files:
+- run.py for the game funtionality.
+- words.py for the word lists to store and provide the word to be guessed.
+- ascii_art.py for the ascii art images used in the application.

 [Back to top](#Overview)